mkoltsov/docker-fun/README.md

 # docker-fun
-A place to save a few snippets while playing wot
+A place to save a few snippets while playing with Docker